2021 Museum Halloween

 Halloween at the Museum

-**Halloween at the Museum will be cancelled this year due to university COVID guidelines.**
+**Halloween at the Museum will not be held in 2020 due to university COVID guidelines.**

 See bones, bugs, bats, and birds.
 Meet staff and learn about collections.
 Explore the galleries.
 Costumes encouraged!
 Bring a donation of canned food for the Fairbanks Community Food Bank.